Subscribe to our monthly newsletter and marketing tips

 The phone number is saved as a contact

-The user clicks on “Mark as Known”: Once iOS 26 rolls out, Unknown Sender message threads will include a “button” that users can click on to permanently mark the sender as Known, moving the thread to the Main Inbox.
+The user clicks on “Mark as Known”: Once iOS 26 rolls out, Unknown Sender message threads will include a button that users can click on to permanently mark the sender as Known, moving the thread to the Main Inbox

-The user initiated the conversation: This marks the phone number as “Known” permanently.
+The user initiated the conversation: This marks the phone number as “Known” permanently

 Not all sign-up flows are treated equally in iOS 26

-Based on thousands of tests across every iOS 26 beta, Attentive’s patented Two-tap™ technology is the only sign-up method that provides a frictionless sign-up experience and marks senders as “Known”, permanently delivering all messages to the Main Inbox in iOS 26.
+Based on thousands of tests across every iOS 26 beta, Attentive’s patented solution is the only sign-up method that provides a frictionless sign-up experience and marks senders as “Known”, permanently delivering all messages to the Main Inbox in iOS 26.
 The “Unknown Senders” filter impacts both new subscriptions that will occur after users upgrade to iOS 26, as well as existing subscriptions (your current list).
 Here’s how messages to subscribers sourced through the most common sign-up methods behave in the latest version of iOS 26:

 Reply-Y sign-up units: Highest impact.
-This sign-up flow starts with brands sending the first message, asking users to confirm their opt-in to marketing programs by replying “Y.” As a result, Apple categorizes the sender as “Unknown,” and delivers all messages (sign-up flow & subsequent messages) to the Unknown Sender inbox.
+This sign-up flow starts with brands sending the first message, asking users to confirm their opt-in to marketing programs by replying “Y.” As a result, Apple categorizes the sender as “Unknown,” and delivers all messages (sign-up flow and subsequent messages) to the Unknown Sender inbox.

-On-site Opt-in (2FA) sign-ups: High impactSimilar to Reply-Y, this sign-up flow starts with a brand sending a text confirmation code that the user must re-enter on a site, classifying the sender as Unknown.
+On-site Opt-in (2FA) sign-ups: High impact.
+Similar to Reply-Y, this sign-up flow starts with a brand sending a text confirmation code that the user must re-enter on a site, classifying the sender as Unknown.
 The message containing the code may trigger Apple’s “time-sensitive” setting, which temporarily surfaces Unknown Sender messages with urgent content in the Main Inbox.
 However, all subsequent messages are filtered to the Unknown Sender inbox.

 While iOS 26 introduces real challenges for certain sign-up methods, the good news is that Attentive customers already have built-in protection.
-Our patented Two-Tap™ technology and other user-initiated sign-up flows ensure your messages continue to land in the main inbox—exactly where subscribers expect to see them.
-Brands relying on other non-Two-tap™ sign-up flows may see 40%+ of their subscribers impacted, directly impacting revenue.
+Our patented technology and other user-initiated sign-up flows ensure your messages continue to land in the main inbox—exactly where subscribers expect to see them.

 The temporary exception to the rules: Time-sensitive messages